jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 Shortly put in details, implementation of Bayesian Statistics on time-series GLM is powerful due to:

 1. The ability for us to define **priors** (initial beliefs) as *any distributions* $P(A), P(B),...$, whereas such priors $A, B, ...$ are variables/features that can be as abstract or realistic as we want.

-2. We can then update such priors with the arrival of new observed data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(Observed \mid X)$ *(where $X$ being the conditioned variable, either as priors or functions of priors)*
+2. We can formulate complex functions (link functions), as $f(A,B,...)$ with defined priors variables $A,B,...$ to the **posteriors**, being the observed, to which such observed values modeled as either a factor of predicted values, or predicted values themselves, *are also defined as a distribution.*

-3. We can formulate complex functions (link functions), as $f(A,B,...)$ with defined priors variables $A,B,...$ to the **posteriors**, being the observed, to which such observed values modeled as either a factor of predicted values, or predicted values themselves, *are also defined as a distribution.*
+3. We can then update such priors with the arrival of new observed data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(Observed \mid X)$ *(where $X$ being a conditioned variable, either as one of the priors or functions of a selection of priors)*

 We will demonstrate these implementations in the upcoming sections.
 To summarize: